 If user consent for a user is granted, then the NWDAF subscribes to user consent updates in UDM using Nudm_SDM_Subscribe service operation.
-Otherwise, the NWDAF excludes the corresponding SUPI from the request to collect data and generate analytics or ML model on the other users for which user consent is granted if the request is for a group of UE or "any UE.
+Otherwise, the NWDAF excludes the corresponding SUPI from the request to collect or retrieve data and generate analytics or ML model on the other users for which user consent is granted if the request is for a group of UE or "any UE.

 When data is collected from the UE Application, the ASP is responsible to obtain user consent to share data with the MNO.